5 Key Performance Indicators

 Some of our clients have a very low current ratio, as there are substantial loans from directors in their balance sheet.
 This simply means that the business owners are pumping their own personal cash into the business and not getting the required returns back.

-5. Debtors ageing ratio
+5. Debtors aging ratio

 This ratio indicates the average time it takes for the business to collect its debts.
 The earlier you collect the money from your customers, the better your cash flow.
-On the flipside, if it takes too long for your customers to pay you, it can strongly affect your business operations down the road.
+On the flip side, if it takes too long for your customers to pay you, it can strongly affect your business operations down the road.

 While some customers may be unprofessional and hope you forget that they owe you money, a majority of the customers and clients you encounter may simply have overlooked your payment or be buried under too much paperwork that they were unable to send you a cheque in the stipulated time.
-So sometimes all that is needed is a timely follow-up with your customers to remind them on an outstanding debt.
-But that means, you need to find a way to remind yourself to get it done.
+So sometimes all that is needed is a timely follow-up with your customers to remind them of outstanding debt.
+But that means you need to find a way to remind yourself to get it done.

-Victor Goh is a QuickBooks ProAdvisor and the Co-Founder of AccPro Singapore Group, a leading Accounting, HR and consultancy group providing Cloud Accounting, IT and operations consultancy for SMEs in Singapore.
+Victor Goh is a QuickBooks ProAdvisor and the Co-Founder of AccPro Singapore Group, a leading Accounting, HR, and consultancy group providing Cloud Accounting, IT, and operations consultancy for SMEs in Singapore.
 Find out more ways to build a successful business in Singapore here.